 Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.4.
 Where an enforcement or an acceleration notice has been delivered: (a) no amount of cash shall be trapped in the SSPE beyond what is necessary to ensure the operational functioning of the SSPE or the orderly repayment of investors in accordance with the contractual terms of the securitisation, unless exceptional circumstances require that amount is trapped in order to be used, in the best interests of investors, for expenses in order to avoid the deterioration in the credit quality of the underlying exposures; (b) Principal receipts from the underlying exposures shall be passed to investors via sequential amortisation of the securitisation positions, as determined by the seniority of the securitisation position; (c) Repayment of the securitisation positions shall not be reversed with regard to their seniority; and STS criteria 43.
-Repayment of the securitisation positions shall not be reversed with regard to their seniority; and Article 43.3(b): requirements under 21.4 must be met "as of the time of notification".
-Yes Verified?
-PCS Comment Funding 1 - post inter-company loan acceleration Page 368+; Issuer post note and intercompany loan acceleration - Page 371+.
+Repayment of the securitisation positions shall not be reversed with regard to their seniority; and Verified?
+Yes PCS Comment Funding 1 - post inter-company loan acceleration Page 368+; Issuer post note and intercompany loan acceleration - Page 371+.
 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines